ncatanchin/MessengerChatMediaDownloader/README.md

 -l, --list - List all conversations and their threadIds

--t, --thread &lt;threadId&gt; - Download photos/videos/audios from the conversation with given threadID
+-t, --thread <threadID> - Download photos/videos/audios from the conversation with given threadID

 -i, --infinite - Keep retrying until all operations succeed

+-me, --max-errors <number> - Set the limit of errors to accept before interrupting, default is 3

+-minrl, --min-read-limit <number> - Minimum of posts to read at once, default is 250

+-maxrl, --max-read-limit <number> - Maximum of posts to read at once, default is 500

+-readthr, --read-threads-at-once <number> - Amount of threads to read at once, default is 30

 -h, --help - Print help